1899 VFL grand final

-It was the second annual Grand Final of the Victorian Football League.
+It was the second annual grand final of the Victorian Football League.
 The match, attended by 4,823 spectators, was won by Fitzroy by a margin of 1 point, becoming the first club to claim back-to-back VFL premierships.

 Lead-up

 Fitzroy had won the minor premiership in the 1899 season, while South Melbourne had finished sixth after the home-and-away season.
-In the sectional rounds, Fitzroy and South Melbourne each finished with records of 3–0 to qualify for the final.
+In the sectional major rounds, Fitzroy and South Melbourne each finished with records of 3–0 to qualify for the final.

-Had South Melbourne won the match, it would not have immediately won the premiership; Fitzroy, as the minor premiers, would have had the right to challenge South to a rematch for the premiership on the following Saturday.
+Under the finals system in place, this match was the final of the major round, played between the two section winners.
+Had South Melbourne won the match, it would not have immediately won the season's premiership; Fitzroy, as the minor premiers, would have had the right to challenge South to a rematch for the premiership on the following Saturday.
+Meanwhile, Fitzroy could clinch the premiership win a win in this match.

 Summary

-Despite finishing the home and away season in sixth position, the VFL's new, expanded finals system allowed South Melbourne to make the Grand Final.

 The match was played in heavy rain: